top of page

 Oakley Starter.png

-Engage with Empathy Campaign
+Engage With Empathy Campaign

 Light The Way proudly supports and encourages Julie Murray's Engage With Empathy Campaign.
 The #EngageWithEmpathy Campaign unites survivors of true crime, supporters, & content creators as we make the difficult journey for those struggling with loss a little more bearable.